 In addition, the college can provide local assistance towards childcare costs and provide discretionary funding to help with housing and other ad-hoc expenses.
 For more information on eligibility criteria and how to apply please visit our Funding Advice page or contact our Student Funds team by calling 01506 427622 / 07783 717800 or by emailing firstname.lastname@example.org.

 Full-time FE students will get their fees waived provided they meet certain residency and other criteria.
 For information regarding eligibility please click here

 Where students meet the criteria to have their fees waived they may also be entitled to:

 Due to the impact of Corona Virus and the current social distancing measures in place we are currently limited to the amount of staff we have available in our offices.
 Should you have any queries regarding finance please email email@example.com and we will get back to you as soon as possible.

 Part-time higher education study

 Students applying for a part-time HE course may be eligible for a Part-Time Funding Grant (PFG).
 This is a scheme run by SAAS and applies to courses at SCQF Level 7 and above.
 You will need to be studying 30-119 SCQF credits per year and the amount of funding will depend on the number of credits being studied.
 Eligibility, residency and other conditions apply.

-Courses eligible for PFG funding and the associated SCQF credits are marked in our part-time brochure.
-For more information and to print an application form please visit www.saas.gov.uk or contact our Student Advice team by calling 07783717800 or 07515455876, or emailing firstname.lastname@example.org
+Courses eligible for PFG funding are marked in our part-time brochure.
+For more information and to register and apply online for funding please visit www.saas.gov.uk or contact our Enquiries and Admissions team by calling 01506427558 or 01506427555, or emailing firstname.lastname@example.org

 Part-time further education study